bkrem/awesome-solidity/README.md

 #### Templates

-- [scaffold-eth/scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2) - up-to-date toolkit for building decentralized applications (dapps).
+- [scaffold-eth/scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2) - Up-to-date toolkit for building decentralized applications (dapps).
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
 - [ethereum-boilerplate/ethereum-boilerplate](https://github.com/ethereum-boilerplate/ethereum-boilerplate) - React components and hooks to build dApps fast without running your own backend.
 - [gakonst/dapptools-template](https://github.com/gakonst/dapptools-template) - Forkable template to get you started with Dapp Tools.
 - [NodeFactoryIo/solidity-node-docker-starter](https://github.com/NodeFactoryIo/solidity-node-docker-starter) - Github template with Docker containers for building dApps with Truffle and Node.js as backend server.